hamalainenilmari/Big-Data-Platform/assignment-1-894931/reports/Assignment-1-Report.md

 For managing multiple mysimbdp-coredms instances, the platform would need to handle and store the schema of service and data discovery information for each tenant in a configuration synchronization service like Apache ZooKeeper.
 These kind of services enable centralized and consistent way for managing configuration and metadata about multiple services like mysimbdp-coredms'.
-The configuration could be stored in a JSON file.
-The tenant's mysimbdp-coredms information would contain essential information about the tenant such as tenant name, id and users.
-Information about the specific coredms(s) would contain: number of cassandra nodes, data centers, replication factor, keyspaces, tables
+A tenant's mysimbdp-coredms information would contain essential information about the tenant such as tenant name, id and users.
+Information about the tenant specific coredms(s) would contain: number of cassandra nodes, data centers, replication factor, keyspaces, tables
 Information about the VM instance running the coredms would contain the addresss (ip:port), firewall rules (protocols accepted, ports etc), hardware specs (CPU, RAM etc) and the cost of the machine.
 Also metadata such as tenant creation date, location would be stored.
+Also coredms status would be stored, including active, stopped, removed.

 The tenant information could be stored in JSON like:

 {
     "tenant_name": "taxi_service_provider_abc",
     "tenant_id": "abc123",
+    "status": "active",
     "users": [
         {
             "user_id": "id123",